Skip to content

 How can you show you’re listening?

-This point can be divided into two parts.
+This point can be divided into two parts: listening to rational points, and listening to emotional needs.
 First, do you have full perspective on the conflict?
 If you listen to the concerns of the other party, can you glean anything valuable to help improve the overall decision?
-Listening also creates “space,” which in turn can bring a breath of calm to both sides.
+Listening also creates “space” by bringing a breath of calm to both sides.
 Second, can allowing the other party to “vent” be therapeutic?
-A final point: Competing should not be confused with totally dominating the conversation.
+You may learn something from their emotions.
+Also, never take away a person’s need to vent.

 How can you demonstrate fairness?